cAPRIcaT3/MoodWave/README.md

 # MoodWave
-AI's gonna help you transform the tone, emotion and gender of your voice.

-# MoodWave

 MoodWave is an open-source project that aims to transform voices by infusing emotional characteristics.
 The project utilizes a transformer-based neural network to modify the emotional tone of input voice recordings.